grpc/grpc.io/content/en/docs/languages/go/basics.md

 The method is passed a context object for the RPC and the client's `Point` protocol buffer request.
 It returns a `Feature` protocol buffer object with the response information and an `error`.
-In the method we populate the `Feature` with the appropriate information, and then `return` it along with an `nil` error to tell gRPC that we've finished dealing with the RPC and that the `Feature` can be returned to the client.
+In the method we populate the `Feature` with the appropriate information, and then `return` it along with a `nil` error to tell gRPC that we've finished dealing with the RPC and that the `Feature` can be returned to the client.